abhishek-2k23/templify_backend/README.md

 Absolutely!
-Here’s a structured, detailed explanation of your backend project, suitable for a college project submission.
+Here's a structured, detailed explanation of your backend project, suitable for a college project submission.

 ---